Involutive bordered Floer homology: Introduction

 The paper has two more contents.
 In Section~\ref{sec:ibF} we give a definition of \emph{involutive bordered Floer homology}, which describes succinctly what information one needs to compute about a bordered $3$-manifold in order to recover $\HFIa$ of gluings.
 In Section~\ref{sec:triangle} we use this description to prove a surgery exact triangle for involutive Heegaard Floer homology.
 (Previously, Lin proved that $\Pin(2)$-equivariant monopole Floer homology admits a surgery exact triangle~\cite[Theorem 1]{Lin:Exact}, but surgery triangles for involutive Heegaard Floer homology have so far been elusive.)

 This paper is organized as follows.
-In Section~\ref{sec:background} we collect from the literature the results about bordered Floer homology we need.
+In Section~\ref{sec:background} we collect the results we need from the bordered Floer literature.
 Section~\ref{sec:comp-htpy-equiv} notes that, given two explicit, finitely generated type $D$, $A$, or \DA\ bimodules over the bordered algebras, computing the set of homotopy equivalences between them can be done algorithmically.
 The rigidity results---that there is a unique isomorphism between type $D$ or $A$ modules for the same bordered handlebody, and between type \DD, \DA, or \AAm\ modules for the same mapping cylinder---are proved in Section~\ref{sec:rigid}.
 The fact that Formula~\eqref{eq:decomp-iota} computes the map $\iota$ is proved in Section~\ref{sec:ibF}, which also proposes a general definition of involutive bordered Floer homology.
 Section~\ref{sec:MCG} shows that Formula~\eqref{eq:MCG-act-is} computes the mapping class group action on $\HFa$.
 The proof of the surgery triangle is in Section~\ref{sec:triangle}.
 Another computation of $\iota$, entirely in terms of type $D$ modules, is given in Section~\ref{sec:hom-pair}.
-We conclude with computer computations for the branched double covers of 10-crossing knots in Section~\ref{sec:examples}.
+We conclude with computer computations for the branched double covers of 10-crossing knots, in Section~\ref{sec:examples}.